Morgan Supersport: Specifications

 The design of the Supersport is a further development of the Midsummer special model based on the Plus Six, introduced in summer 2024.
 Technically, the Supersport is based on a further developed platform (CXV) of the predecessor model.
-The body is handcrafted from aluminum.
-The roof is available as either a carbon fiber composite hardtop or a mohair folding roof.
-The Supersport has removable side windows and a trunk.
+The body is handcrafted from aluminium.
+The roof is available as either a carbon fibre composite hardtop or a mohair folding roof.
+The Supersport has removable side windows and a boot.
 Compared to the Plus Six, the car is longer, wider and taller, but the wheelbase is the same.
-The manufacturer states the curb weight as 1170 kg.
+The manufacturer states the kerb weight as 1170 kg.

 The Supersport is powered by the B58 six-cylinder inline petrol engine familiar from the predecessor model.
 It achieves a maximum output of 250 kW (340 hp) and a maximum torque of 500 Nm.
 The vehicle is said to accelerate from 0 to 60 mph in 3.9 seconds, and the top speed is stated as 166 mph.
 An 8-speed automatic transmission from ZF transmits the power to the rear wheels.

+Supersport 400

+In April 2026, Morgan announced a high-performance version of the Supersport, with the engine tuned to produce 402bhp, over the 335bhp of the standard model, alongside a number of chassis and visual upgrades, marking the most expensive and powerful model ever produced by the company.